Online Generation of Collision-Free Trajectories in Dynamic Environments: Introduction

+Optimization-based methods are another important class of collision-free trajectory planners.
+CHOMP \cite{zucker2013chomp} formulates continuous trajectory optimization by iteratively improving an initial trajectory w.r.t. smoothness and obstacle-avoidance costs.
+TrajOpt \cite{schulman2014motion} uses sequential convex optimization and convex collision checking to generate collision-free trajectories from simple initializations.
+However, such planners are generally local and may depend on initial trajectory quality.

-From a computational perspective, CuRobo \cite{sundaralingam2023curobo} leverages GPU acceleration to compute collision-free, minimum-jerk trajectories in tens of milliseconds through parallel inverse kinematics, collision checking, and trajectory optimization.
-In contrast, kinodynamic planning for multiple mobile manipulators is addressed in \cite{patra2025kinodynamic}, where an offline global path is followed by an online RRT-based \textit{receding-horizon optimizer} that jointly plans base and arm motions in DEs.
+From a computational perspective, CuRobo \cite{sundaralingam2023curobo} uses GPU acceleration to compute collision-free, minimum-jerk trajectories in tens of $\mathrm{[ms]}$ through parallel IK, collision checking, and trajectory optimization.
+In contrast, \cite{patra2025kinodynamic} proposes online receding-horizon planning for multiple mobile manipulators in DEs, jointly optimizing base and arm motion under kinodynamic and collision constraints.

-An OTG method for multi-DoF mechanical systems is presented in \cite{kroger2009online}, enabling instantaneous responses to sensor events and facilitating sensor-guided motion.
-Building on this line of research, Ruckig \cite{berscheid2021ruckig} is introduced later as an open-source OTG library for jerk-limited, time-synchronized trajectories across multiple DoFs.
-Ruckig handles arbitrary initial and target states, supports asymmetric limits, and computes time-optimal trajectories in real time.
-Due to its computational efficiency, numerical robustness, and ease of integration, Ruckig has gained significant popularity in both academia and industry.
-It is widely used by over hundred research labs and open-source projects worldwide, including: MoveIt, CoppeliaSim, Frankx, etc. Thus, we adopt Ruckig as the primary benchmark in our validation study.
+Ruckig \cite{berscheid2021ruckig} is an open-source OTG library for real-time, jerk-limited, time-synchronized multi-DoF trajectory generation with arbitrary initial/target states and asymmetric limits.
+Due to its efficiency, robustness, and adoption in MoveIt, CoppeliaSim, and Frankx, Ruckig is our primary benchmark.

 Tab. \ref{tab_sota_summary} summarizes the above papers.
-In general, online methods sacrifice global time-optimality to gain real-time reactivity and safety.
-Offline methods remain fastest and exact for static paths but cannot adapt to changing environments.
+Offline methods remain the most suitable when the full path and environment are known in advance, and the goal is globally optimized path parameterization, whereas online methods trade some optimality for reactivity.
 Together, these approaches push toward the goal of real-time, guaranteed-safe trajectory generation.

 This paper focuses on online time-parameterization and OTG methods that extend classical ideas to dynamic, collision-critical contexts.
 We highlight the following contributions: \begin{itemize} \item A new method for fast conversion of geometric paths to jerk-limited trajectories with safety guarantees in both static and dynamic environments.